elavarasanr10/ai-social-media-engagement-dashboard/README.md

 3. Access the live interactive web dashboard via the link provided in the repository header.

 ---
-*Maintained by [Elavarasan-R] — Digital Marketing & Analytics Strategist*
+*Maintained by [Elavarasan R] — Digital Marketing & Analytics Strategist*